xi/apca-introduction/README.md

 documentation.
 Some important pieces of information (e.g. the actual algorithm) get buried under all that text.

-The original documentation also contains absolute statements like "APCA is perceptually uniform" and that the old algorithm produces "invalid results".
-This in my opinion is wrong as perceptual uniformity is an ideal that can never be reached completely.
+It also contains a lot of misleading statements.
+For example, it claims that the WCAG 2.x algorithm is not based on human perception (which it is) and that it produces "invalid results", which the author only substantiates by anecdotal evidence.
 So I felt like there was room for a more balanced introduction.

+Also, contributing upstream fixes is not an option because the author is hostile to a cricitcal examination of their work.
+You can find ample evidence of their behavior in the issue tracker of this repo.

 If you want to dig deeper, I recommend to start with the [original WCAG issue](https://github.com/w3c/wcag/issues/695) and the [documentation